adaltas/jumbo/README.md

 Now that we have created our cluster, lets add 3 virtual machines to it:

-*Adjust the RAM of VMs to your local machine*
+*Adjust the RAM of VMs to your local machine!*

 ```shell
 jumbo (mycluster) > addvm master --types master --ip 10.10.10.11 --ram 2000